uchicago-cs/chiventure/src/cli/examples/bison-demo/script.md

 Flex then gives these tokens to bison, which is a parser generator.
 A program which, with a user defined grammar, can match series of tokens to different rules and execute C code based of that, exactly what we want to do in chiventure!

+We decided that bison would replace the parsing function in chiventure, maintaing the same output as the current parser so all existing operations and functions will work.

+### Bison demo
+To start with, we needed bison to replicate the current chiventure parsing.
+This involves recognizing different "kinds" of actions.
+Currently there are 4 "kinds" of actions, which are general formats for actions,

+For example, `take sword` is a kind1 action, parsed into `take` and `sword` `go north` is kind2
+`use sword on borja` is kind 3
+`view stats`
+`look`

+All of these are parsed into the same output as current chiventure, however bison is capable of much more.